global-asp/asp-source/en/0263_queen-of-soweto-the-story-of-basetsana-kumalo.md

 ##
 Bassie's mother was her role model.
 Bassie described her mom as a
-“fierce, hardworking Xhosa woman who did not suffer fools”.
+"fierce, hardworking Xhosa woman who did not suffer fools".
 She was a teacher and Bassie had plans to follow in her footsteps, but things don't always go as planned!
 After